 What Should You Do?

 After going through a divorce, you would hope that things would get easier.
 However, that’s not always the way it works.
 Some exes will still be problematic and will not abide by the rules.
 You can’t let their failure to follow the rules slide.
-It’s important that you are working with an attorney that can help you when this happens.
+It’s important that you are working with an attorney that can help you when your ex doesn’t follow the court order.
 You can work with the same attorney that helped you through your divorce if you were happy with the results that they helped you achieve.
 Otherwise, you can work with a different attorney.